opensanctions/opensanctions/README.md

 ## Licensing

 The code within this repository is licensed under MIT.
 For content and data, we adhere to [CC 4.0 Attribution-NonCommercial](https://www.opensanctions.org/licensing/).

----

-This version offers clarity and structure, making it easier for contributors to navigate and understand.